wrex/lessons/content/post/2020-02-29-killing-floor.md

 {{< youtube eZE-oIg70vQ  >}}

-Technically, the riff is a simple major arpeggio over each chord with a cool chromatic run and catchy rhythm (but I guarantee that Hubert just thought it sounded cool).
+Technically, the riff is a simple major arpeggio over each chord, with a cool chromatic run and catchy rhythm (but I doubt that Hubert thought about it that way — he almost certainly just thought it sounded cool).
 The riff outlines each chord in the song with the root note, M3, and P5 notes of each chord, but ascends chromatically from the M3 to the P5.

 Here it is in tablature: